candytale55/ANKI-VOCABULARY/PT_Phrases_to_start_conversations.md

 35. **Eu já visitei...** - I have been to...

-With IPA:
+## Help with pronunciation:

-Certainly!
  Here are the phrases with IPA equivalents included:

 1. **Olá** - Hello
    - IPA: /oˈla/